knaw-huc/data-envelopes/help_documentation.md

 * Email - an email address for the primary author.
 The recommendation is to use a general institutional address to avoid problems when people move to new institutions.
 E.g. data@myinstitution.org

 ## 1.5 Feedback and elaboration
 Please use this space to provide any feedback on this section and to share any other insights or information you think would be useful.
-For example, you can indicate to what extent the necessary information for the data-envelope was easily available: was this a current project with experts available to answer all the questions, or is it data from fifty years ago for which the description has been pieced together from old documentation sources?
+For example, you could indicate to what extent the necessary information for the data-envelope was easily available: was this a current project with experts available to answer all the questions, or is it data from fifty years ago for which the description has been pieced together from old documentation sources?
 You can also indicate what information sources you used to fill in the data-envelope, if you wish.

 # Level 2 Basic Metadata
+Level 2 describes the dataset at a conceptual level.
+It is the 'trailer' that allows users to assess if the dataset is relevant to them, and as such it should be concise (preferably max 200 words).
 This level describes the basic dataset metadata.
 This includes: what the dataset contains, what the temporal and geographical coverage are, how it can be accessed etc. This section conforms to the Data Catalog Vocabulary (DCAT) standard, ensuring compatibility with machine-readable formats.

 ## 2.1 Snapshot
 This contains information about what is in the dataset.